Digital public goods: Digital Public Goods Alliance

 The subsequent UN Secretary-General's Roadmap for Digital Cooperation, published in June 2020, mentions the Digital Public Goods Alliance specifically as "a multi-stake-holder initiative responding directly to the lack of a 'go to' platform, as highlighted by the Panel in its report."
 The report also emphasizes the role of digital public goods in achieving the Sustainable Development Goals in low- and middle-income countries and calls on all stakeholders, including the UN, to support their development and implementation.

+The DPGA serves as steward of the DPG Standard - a set of guidelines intended to help determine whether a solution qualifies for classification as a digital public good.

-The DPGA maintains a registry of digital public goods, recognized according to a standard authored by the Alliance, and advocates for their implementation.
+When a solution is reviewed against the DPG Standard and successfully achieves classification as a digital public good, it is listed in the DPG Registry.
+The DPGA maintains this registry of digital public goods and advocates for their implementation.
 Registered DPGs must: